amsa-code/auth10-java/README.md

 This library speaks the WS-Federation protocol and SAML 1.1 and 2.0 tokens.
 It interops fine with Microsoft-related products like ADFS, Windows Azure Active Directory and Windows Identity Foundation.

-The code is a simplified version with some improvements of the library released by Microsoft <https://github.com/WindowsAzure/azure-sdk-for-java-samples>.
+The code is a fork of https://github.com/auth10-java/auth10-java.git but has been modified to also decrypt `EncryptedAssertion`'s.
+The auth10-java github project is a simplified version with some improvements of the library released by Microsoft <https://github.com/WindowsAzure/azure-sdk-for-java-samples>.

 ## Usage